cycoslave/wbs/README.md

 - recode the WBS TCL scripts into python

 ## Bugs
-- will not connect to channels on_welcome
+- console does does not broadcast to partyline